A Hip Charleston Restaurant Where Women Are The Boss

 Instead of quitting, she pulled aside Cannon Green's executive chef, 35-year-old Amalia Scatena.
 "Chef sat him down," Curry recalls, "and told him he could not joke about someone's appearance, and it has never happened again.
 She did it so firmly but gracefully — he and I have since become good colleagues and friends."

 In this tumultuous time of #metoo, many restaurants are trying to make amends after sexual harassment scandals have erupted.
-As New York Times food correspondent Kim Severson recently noted in a deep-dive report, world-famous establishments and their chefs, hit by charges of predatory or abusive behavior, are now struggling to "change the DNA of their companies," rout out other percolating cases of harassment, and set up new and clear employee protections.
+As New York Times food correspondent Kim Severson recently noted in a deep-dive report, world-famous establishments and their chefs, hit by charges of predatory or abusive behavior, are now struggling to "change the DNA" of their companies, rout out other percolating cases of harassment, and set up new and clear employee protections.
 It's a remarkable development, and yet most agree the path ahead is uncertain and long.

 But at Cannon Green, where women mentor other women, the atmosphere seems much less turbulent.
 Scatena says the baton was passed to her by another female 15 years ago, when she worked in the kitchen of James Beard nominee Melissa Green.
 She has never forgotten the moment when Green told her, "You were meant for this business."
 It continued when, in 2011, Lynn Easton, one of the country's most successful wedding planners, hired Scatena to be executive chef at a new restaurant and event venue near Charlottesville, Va., called Pippin Hill Farm & Vineyards.